The information in the following sections can be downloaded in MS Word or Adobe PDF

 Company career pages: You can be sure that a company will post jobs on its own career page, so don't forget to set alerts on the career pages of companies that interest you.
 If alerts aren't possible, be sure to check those pages regularly for new jobs.
 Also follow company social media accounts and monitor updates for news and new jobs.

-Often, companies will post job opportunities on specialty or niche job boards in order to reach candidates with an industry, occupational or geographic specialty.
-It is worth searching for a site that caters to your area of interest.
+worth searching for a site that caters to your area of interest.
 Some examples include:

 The job search can be challenging in today’s job market.
-Apply for several jobs and don’t forget to tailor your resume and cover letter for each!
-That involves lots of time, and lots to keep track of.
+Apply for several jobs and don’t forget to tailor your resume and cover letter for

 Creating a spreadsheet to keep track of your job applications will help you stay on top of the job search process.
 It doesn't have to be fancy, and it's up to you how detailed you want to get.
 But, here are the key columns to include: